The 3AM Wake-Up Fix: 8 Things That Actually Work

 By bedtime, your nervous system should be in low gear.
 So if you are still scrolling on your phone at 11 p.m. with overhead lights on, you are signaling your brain that the day is not over.
 The interventions that work, in order of impact:

-• Stop scrolling 30 minutes before bed.
-The blue light is only half the issue — the content is the other half.
-Specifically, doomscrolling spikes cortisol before sleep, which keeps the 3 a.m. cortisol curve elevated.
+• Put the phone away a half hour before you fall asleep.
+The blue light is only half the issue.
+The content that is sending you into a doomscroll spin is the other half.
+Doomscrolling spikes cortisol before sleep, which keeps the 3 a.m. cortisol curve higher than you want it to be.

-• L-theanine if magnesium is not enough.
+• L-theanine if magnesium is not enough and you need a little extra oomph.
 200 mg of L-theanine paired with magnesium covers the anxious-mind 3 a.m. waker.
-Calms without sedating.
+It keep syou calm without knocking you out.

 Recommended wind-down stack